qir-alliance/qat/docs/src/Deprecated/base-profile-transformations.md

-# Proposal: QIR Adaptor Tool Specification
+# QIR Adaptor Tool Specification

 ## Considerations

-This document discusses a tool that transforms QIR into a restricted version of the QIR (known as a profile).
+This document discusses a tool that transforms QIR into a targeted version of the QIR (known as a profile).
 We aim to make a specification for a generic tool that allows the user to: